Rockport-Metropolitan-Development/gm_metro_ruralline-Legacy-Pack/readme.md

 - Rocklake *(Onwards from V29)*

 ### Recommended settings
-*These settings are recommended by map developer as map in it's current form is so short and has lot of faults*
+*These settings are recommended by map developer as map in it's current form is so short and has lot of faults*<br>
+*These settings are only for V1 - V29 versions of the map.*
 - 4 ~ 6 Trains only.
 > Rocklake station is only single tracked station, so that area will have huge traffic jams, Thats why i recommended only between 4 or 6 trains.
 - 3 wagons.